 Before you start the manoeuvre – 360 observation.
 When reversing backwards, look over the left shoulder and mainly glance ahead for updates for approaching cars and remember to look over your right shoulder at least twice – more if necessary.
 A good time to check your right shoulder is on both occasions you turn the steering wheel to the right.

 No Waving: avoid waving other cars on or pedestrians to cross the road.
-Although you think it might be helping them, it could be mis-leading as someone else hasn’t seen you waving and an accident may happen.
-Also the examiner could mark it as a serious/minor fault depending on the effect it has on others.
+Although you think it might be helping them, it could be misleading as someone else may not have seen you waving and an accident could happen.
+Also, the examiner could mark it as a serious or minor fault depending on the effect it has on others.